Extreme heat / Yellow heat wave alert

 • Administer first aid:

-• Move the person to a shaded or cool place.
+• move the person to a shaded or cool area;

-• take all necessary measures to ensure that their clothing does not prevent their body temperature from dropping;
+• take all necessary steps to ensure that their clothing does not hinder the drop in their body temperature;

 • ventilate as much as possible;